|Home | Trustees | ACS Sponsored Research | MCRF Funded Research | News & Events | Contact Us | Donate|

 Daryl Staveness, PhD, received his B.S. in Chemistry at the University of Wisconsin-Madison, and his PhD inOrganic Chemistry from Stanford University.
 Dr. Staveness is currently a postdoctoral researcher at the University of Michigan, where he is working to develop and evaluate a new building block for medicinal chemistry that will allow for the preparation of safer drugs.
 These efforts are a step toward reverting the stigma associated with the term “chemotherapy” into a more positive connotation that reflects the life-saving benefits of well-designed and appropriately-administered treatments.
 Please click on the following link for a description of Dr. Staveness’ research.

 Rochelle Tiedemann, PhD, graduated from the University of North Georgia with a B.S. in Biology, and received her PhD from Agusta University.
-Dr. Tiedemann's studies will use a recently developed model system of prostate cancer progression to characterize the dynamics of epigenome reprogramming in this disease.
+Dr. Tiedemann's studies at the Van Andel Research Institute in Grand Rapids, MI, will use a recently developed model system of prostate cancer progression to characterize the dynamics of epigenome reprogramming in this disease.
 The results of this work will help identify epigenetic mechanisms that contribute to prostate cancer and will suggest new avenues of pursuit for therapeutic interventions to correct aberrant gene regulation in this disease.
 Please click on the following link for a description of Dr. Tiedemann's research.

 Hilary Marusak, PhD, earned her B.A. in Biology and Psychology at Kalamazoo College, and received her